Crossmint/candy-machine-react-ui/README.md

 Run `yarn dev` to start a local server

-Then make any UI changes into the Home.tsx file
+Then make any UI changes into the `Home.tsx` file

+Also be sure to update the title and description of your site in `index.html`

+## Deploy with Vercel

+We recommend you deploy to Vercel, as it's free, scalable and very easy to use.

+To do so:

+1. Create an account at vercel.com
+2. Install the vercel command line
+3. Run `vercel` on your project folder (generally the recommended configuration works)
+4. Go to the vercel console and configure the domain for your drop